 Fresh fish is often flash frozen to preserve its flavor and consistency, which is often done with frozen lobster claws and tails.
 Flash freezing uses cryogenic temperatures to quickly freeze perishable food products in order to retain their natural cell structure.
 Preparing, cooking and serving 1 pound of frozen lobster takes approximately 30 minutes from start to finish.

 Read more: 7 Fish Recipes That Are Great for Your Heart

 Thaw frozen lobster tails or lobster claws by placing them in a glass dish and placing the dish in the refrigerator overnight.

-Place a 3 qt. saucepan filled with 6 cups of water and 1.5 tsp. of sea salt on the stove and bring it to a boil.
+Place a 3-quart saucepan filled with 6 cups of water and 1 1/2 teaspoons of sea salt on the stove and bring it to a boil.
 If possible, use spring water instead of chlorinated tap water, as the chlorine can influence the taste of the lobster when cooked.
 Boiling is among the quickest and easiest ways to prepare lobster.
 This process also retains the taste and light consistency of this delicious shellfish.

 Add the lobster tails or claws to the boiling water, being careful not to splash the boiling water when you drop in the tails.
-Turn down the heat and bring the water to a simmer.
-For 1 lb. of thawed lobster, cook uncovered for 8 to 12 minutes or until the lobster shells turn bright red.
+Cover the pot and continue to boil for 10 minutes for 1-pound of lobster.
+Add an additional three minutes for each additional pound, as instructed by Clemson Cooperative Extension.
+The lobster shells should turn bright red.
 Pull a small piece of meat and test for tenderness.

 Things You'll Need

-4 frozen lobster tails (8 oz.) or 6 to 8 lobster claws
+4 frozen lobster tails (8 ounces) or six to eight lobster claws